-All customers who have access to the Engage (advertising) platform as part of their Terminus subscription can access this view.
+All customers who have access to Ad Experiences as part of their Terminus subscription can access this view.

 The page reviewed in this article is specific to tactics launched on the display network.
 The details page for tactics launched via Terminus’s integration with the LinkedIn advertising network will have a separate tactic reporting view.